-- 7.6 To make the Plan and Policy NE4 sound, MM11 should be amended to: - Provide clarity by including a clearly defined and limited geographic area where development proposals would need to assess impacts on the corridor and demonstrate no harm. - Provide certainty and avoid unnecessary burdens on development.
+- 7.6 To make the Plan and Policy NE4 sound, MM11 should be amended to: - Provide clarity by including a clearly defined and limited geographic area where development proposals would need to assess impacts on the corridor and demonstrate no harm. - Provide certainty in relation to the strategic wildlife corridors. - Update the viability work to test whether this potential proposed policy change is acceptable, both individually and in combination with other existing and proposed burdens.